Stevenfavour/Linuxfundametal0/README12.md

 ![](./Img12/A4.png)

-iamusermary001 bucket has been created successfully and we are ready to upload a file into it by clicking Uplaod.
+iamusermary001 bucket has been created successfully, and we are ready to upload a file into it by clicking Uplaod.

 Step 2

-We will then Upload a shell script into this bucket.
+We will then upload a shell script to this bucket.

 ![](./Img12/B.png)